Mount Collins: Description

-The Sugarland Mountain massif— which rises in the Sugarlands and stretches nearly 10 mi across the north-central section of the park— intersects the Smokies crest at the summit of Mount Collins.
-Two major watersheds— Little River and the West Fork of the Little Pigeon River— have their sources high on the mountain's northern slopes.
+The Sugarland Mountain massif—which rises in the Sugarlands and stretches nearly 10 mi across the north-central section of the park—intersects the Smokies crest at the summit of Mount Collins.
+Two major watersheds—Little River and the West Fork of the Little Pigeon River—have their sources high on the mountain's northern slopes.
 The former flows down to Townsend and drains the northwestern Smokies before emptying into the Little Tennessee River.
-The latter drains the north-central section of the park, flowing through the Sugarlands, Gatlinburg, Pigeon Forge, and Sevierville en route to the French Broad River.
+The latter drains the north-central section of the park, flowing through the Sugarlands en route to the French Broad River.